 The outcome of this course is for the learner to describe the psychological, physical, social, and spiritual aspects of death and dying for older adults.

 Aging and Disorders of CommunicationCommunication links all human beings together.
 As individuals age, their ability to perceive information through their senses is often distorted or impaired.
 Age-related sensory changes impact the quality of life and the quality of communication.
-Age-related sensory changes impact the quality of life and the quality of communication.
-Aging adults must compensate for these changes and families must be sensitive to the often silent process of sensory deterioration in their aging family member.
+Aging adults must compensate for these changes and families must be sensitive to the often-silent process of sensory deterioration in their aging family member.

 The outcome of this course is for the learner to describe the types of speech and hearing disorders that affect communication in aging adults.

-Alzheimer's Disease: Mysteries and PossibilitiesAlzheimer's disease (AD) is a condition in which the concept of loss is central – the loss of one's memories, independence, the ability to recognize loved ones, and the loss of dignity.
-Often referred to as "the long goodbye," AD is the most common type of dementia, affecting approximately millions of Americans.
-It is responsible for billions of dollars annually in health care costs.
+Alzheimer's Disease: Mysteries and PossibilitiesAlzheimer's disease (AD) is a condition in which the concept of loss is profound and central—the loss of one's memories, independence, ability to recognize loved ones, and dignity.
+Often referred to as "the long goodbye," AD is the most common type of dementia, affecting millions of Americans.
+It is responsible for billions of dollars annually in healthcare costs.
 However, new research is providing hope for those with Alzheimer's disease as well as for their families and caregivers.

 The outcome of this course is for the learner to describe the signs and symptoms of AD, methods of diagnosis, aspects of care and treatment, caregiver issues, integrative health considerations, and implications for the future of Alzheimer's disease and various other types of dementia.